CurryX-001/LangBridge/README.md

 bash scripts/evaluate_all.sh
 ```

-For LLaVA-Next specific traning and evaluation protocols, refer to `./LLaVA-NeXT/Instruction.md`.
+For LLaVA-Next specific training and evaluation protocols, refer to `./LLaVA-NeXT/Instruction.md`.

 ## 🏆 Models